mattiascibien/idgaf/README.md

-# idgaf - for when you don't care about a commands output
+# idgaf - for when you don't care about the output of a command

 `idgaf` is a program that can be used to completely ignore console output and have it instead redirected into two log files: one for stantdard output and one for standard error.